-LABEL DESCRIPTION Administrator inistrator account with the "admin" user name.
-You cannot change the default ne.
+LABEL DESCRIPTION Administrator Administrator This is the default administrator account with the "admin" user name.
+You cannot change the default administrator user name.
 Only the administrator has read/write access.
-Old Password Type the existing system password ( 1234 is the default password when shipped).
+Old Password Type the existing system password (1234 is the default password when shipped).
 New Password Enter your new system password.
-Retype to confirm Retype your new system password for confirmation Edit Logins You may configure pas swords for up to four users.
+Retype to confirm Retype your new system password for confirmation Edit Logins You may configure pas You may configure passwords for up to four users.
 These people have read-only access.
 User Name Set a user name (up to 30 characters long).
 Password Enter your new system password.
 Retype to confirm Retype your new system password for confirmation Apply Click Apply to save your changes back to the switch.
 Cancel Click Cancel to begin configuring this screen afresh.